usnistgov/BF/content/en/Info/BFCWE APIs/BFCWEs API.md

   gtag('config', 'G-PJ364XPP9F');
 </script>

-# BFCWE API. <br/> _`Irena Bojanova, Inventor/Creator, PI & Lead, NIST Bugs Framework (BF), 2014 – ~~~`_
+# BFCWEs API. <br/> _`Irena Bojanova, Inventor/Creator, PI & Lead, NIST Bugs Framework (BF), 2014 – ~~~`_

-The BFCWE API generates datasets of BF CWE Specifications as `<cause, operation>→consequence` BF Weaknesses.
+The BFCWEs API generates datasets of BF CWE Specifications as `<cause, operation>→consequence` BF Weaknesses.
 Depending on the level of abstraction, some CWEs may be covered by more than one BF Weakness Triple.

 - BF CWE Specifications &rarr; [Key](https://forms.gle/SRZyva5Vn1i4dQQ2A) required: